ShawnZhong/CS400-X-Team/x_team_style_guide.md

 Basically follow the default Eclipse style: ctrl + alt + F

 ## Naming conventions
 Somewhat descriptive name.
-Avoid using 'a', 'a1', or 'abc'
+Avoid using 'a', 'a1', 'abc', or anything like that.

 ### Examples
    * interfaces